 The VRF (village respite for families) Les Cizes lays is France at the heart of the Jura massif between lakes and mountains and welcomes visitors in a pleasant and safe environment all year round.

-The structure is a respite holiday village adapted and equipped for people with different types of disability or medical conditions (cerebral palsy, multiple sclerosis, Parkinson’s disease etc) and has a team of nurses, assistants and adapted sports teachers.
+The structure is a respite holiday village adapted and equipped for people with different types of disability or medical conditions (cerebral palsy, multiple sclerosis, Parkinson’s disease etc) and has a team of nurses, assistants and adaptive sports teachers.
 They have 16 fully accessible and equipped chalets and in winter you can hike on joëlettes, ride dog sleds and do tandem skiing (ski chair).
 Just a stone’s throw from the Swiss border, the Les Rousses ski area has 50 kilometres of slopes and will be the perfect place for a few hours of skiing under the supervision of a professional instructor.

-Well, if after this short introduction you are now super curious, want to know more, and ask directly a very lively community of adapted ski lovers, you can definitively join the Facebook group Adaptive Skiing and Snow Boarding.
+Well, if after this short introduction you are now super curious, want to know more, and ask directly a very lively community of adaptive ski lovers, you can definitively join the Facebook group Adaptive Skiing and Snow Boarding.
 Happy winter!

 Infos & Contacts